scottcreynolds/giphy-gopher/README.md

 `npm install && npm run dev`

 ---

 ## Some Notes on Tradeoffs
 Just to address some questions someone coming into this repo might have

+---

 ### Why Giphy API vs Giphy SDK?

 So there is a Giphy web SDK that basically has all the components ready to go, and I have a branch in this repo where I spent a minute with it just to play.

-Pros: literally up and running in 5 minutes with a basic search/grid display.
+**Pros**: literally up and running in 5 minutes with a basic search/grid display.

-Cons: it's pretty black-box, so if you want to do anything that's outside of the workflow they envision, especially as pertains to the use of the `SearchContext` plumbing, it's gonna be work.
+**Cons**: it's pretty black-box, so if you want to do anything that's outside of the workflow they envision, especially as pertains to the use of the `SearchContext` plumbing, it's gonna be work.
 Similar with styling, yeah, you could override it, but I decided to treat this more like I was just integrating Giphy into an existing project that might have its own Design System etc.

+Also at some point the grid just straight up stopped working with no error output and no obvious way to debug so that's gonna be a dealbreaker 9/10 times.

 Plus it would have felt bad to just put three of their components on a page and call it a day.

 ### Okay, then why react-masonry-css?

-I cannot imagine a world where I spend my time recreating the wheel.
+I cannot imagine a world where I spend my time recreating the wheel on a well-established UI pattern.
 There's a masonry grid with easy to use responsive controls and easy extendable styling?
 Sign me up.

 ### Why vite?

 Mostly I wanted to try it out.
 Usually if I'm spinning up a new SPA-style React app I'll use `create-react-app` but vite is __fast__ and way less bulky.

-Downsides - I'd prefer to build in a Storybook usually in a real application, and newest vite stuff (and npm) and Storybook don't seem to play well right now, which I'm sure I could have overcome in a real application but for this - time not well spent.
+**Downsides** - I'd prefer to build in a Storybook usually in a real application, and newest vite stuff (and npm) and Storybook don't seem to play well right now, which I'm sure I could have overcome in a real application but for this - time not well spent.

 Other downsides?
 Nothing that I can see in this limited use so vite is going in my toolbox.

+Could I have just gone straight to esbuild or rollup or something?
+Sure, but I'm real big on developer experience and vite is just so nice.
+When there's no real upside to using something else, use the thing that's nice.

 ### Why not something like Next.js?